SLC-LABS.COM

 Forgetting to Pull before Push

 Simply forgetting to pull the latest version of the repository before releasing your version could cause many issues.
 For example, if an important bug-fix is released after you pulled your close and you forget to update, your version will not contain this bug-fix.
 This can cause major issues in the main repository and it could even cause further bugs due to possible conflicts.
 It is important to always pull the latest version of the repository to ensure your repository is not missing any key updates and will work efficiently with the current version.
+Always be certain to make sure you are using the most current version by using the command git status.

 Forgetting to Delete Merged Branches